 Delving into a topic can be the most enjoyable and frustrating part of starting research.
-You will experience the initial thrills of inquiry and suspicion, which are fantastic, but those feelings can quickly turn an equally strong sense of being overwhelmed with the scope of the task.
+You will experience the initial thrills of inquiry and suspicion, which are fantastic, but those feelings can quickly turn into an equally strong sense of being overwhelmed with the scope of the task.

 Before continuing on, gather the notes and thoughts you have been writing down and briefly review them.